wesleye2003/js-racer/README.md

-# Javascript Racer 2 Back End
+# JavaScript Racer 2 Back End

 ## Learning Competencies

 * Map the flow of data through a web application
 * Implement CRUD in an MVC application
-* Implement a functional Javascript application
+* Build a pure JavaScript application
 * Change the DOM based on events
-* Use AJAX actions to change views based on async data
+* Use AJAX actions to change views based on asynchronous data

 ## Summary

-We'll now add a back-end to our JavaScript racer game using a simple Sinatra app.
+We'll now add a back-end to our JavaScript racer game using a simple Sinatra application.
 The game still runs in a single browser instance, i.e., two players don't play each other across different browsers, but rather on a single browser.

 The flow goes like this: